web-apps-dev/capita-dijkstra/README.md

-# Dijkstra Routing Exercise
+# Dijkstra Routing Excursion

 ## Development Notes

 The idea is for the Graph component to send the `start` (left click) and `destination` (right click) nodes to the Selection and Results components.
-The Results component will then call the dijkstra library function to perform the calculation subsequently display the shortes route.
+The Results component will then call the Dijkstra library function to perform the calculation and subsequently display the shortest route.

 **See the `dev` branch for more complete functionality.**